gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you Openbuilds for your hardware, community and state of mind.

-Thank you for making the community alibe with all your comments, issues, pull requests, optional parts, make, pictures, etc.
+Thank you for making the community alive with all your comments, issues, pull requests, optional parts, make, pictures, etc.

-Thank you to David Ogles, Flobler, Jason from LDO Motors, Matthew Humphrey, Nathan Denkin, Orlando from All3DMakers, Sleene, Termlimit, Vertigo295 for helping me developing the Bear project.

-## Sources
+## Credit, sources and inspiration

-Here are a list of sources I used to build this project :
+Here is list of sources and inspiration :

 * Prusa : http://www.prusa3d.com
 * Prusa 3030 Haribo Edition : https://github.com/PrusaMK2Users/3030_Haribo_Edition
 * Openbuilds : https://www.openbuilds.org
 * Prusa i3 Solidworks parts from jzkmath : https://github.com/jzkmath/Original-Prusa-i3/

-Huge thanks to these projects, without them this project can not exist!
+Massive thanks to these projects, without them this project can not exist!